 We open a most unusual gallery today for Ronan.
-It is not work that we ever expected to again be seeing the light of day as it represents the studio’s first commercial assignment.
+It is not work that we ever expected to see the light of day again as it represents the studio’s first commercial assignment.
 It's a job that predates, actually, the founding of New Manhattan Studios.
 We wound up pulling the files as part of our response to a request from Tye Briggs at Favorite Hunks.

 Starting with the New Year, FH is running a series with photographers reminiscing about the first time they had a nude model in front of their camera.
 The clever reader can deduce what role Mr. Ronan might have played in the studio’s history, but for the story, you’ll have to head over to Favorite Hunks.